S-GargHub/AutoGrader/README.md

 Choice of Frameworks and Tools:

 ## FrontEnd:
-● Flask: Lightweight and well-suited for building simple web applications with user interfaces.
+* **Flask**: Lightweight and well-suited for building simple web applications with user interfaces.
 It's easy to use, making it a good choice for this project.
-● HTML/CSS: Easy to generate templates for user interface.
+* **HTML/CSS**: Easy to generate templates for user interface.

 ## BackEnd:
-● Boto3: Python library for interacting with AWS services.
+* **Boto3**: Python library for interacting with AWS services.
 Used for Cognito and DynamoDB interaction.
-● AWS Cognito: Manages user authentication and authorization for secure access.
+* **AWS Cognito**: Manages user authentication and authorization for secure access.
-● AWS DynamoDB: Store student grades
+* **AWS DynamoDB**: Store student grades